Growing Cucumbers in Your Garden for Pickling and Fresh Eating

 Another problem some encounter when growing cucumbers is a lack of fruit.
 If your cucumber plant doesn’t actually grow cucumbers, it’s not likely due to disease.

-Cucumber plants produce male and female flowers.
-The female flowers must be pollinated by the males to produce fruit, but the male flowers often emerge before the female flowers.
-Give it a little time.
 Check your cucumber plant for a small swelling at the base of the female flowers that looks like a tiny cucumber.
 If you can’t find these, you might have an issue with pollination.
 Many areas have experienced an incredible decline in local bee populations, which could have an impact here.

-If no pollinators are available in your area and you have some patience, you can always pollinate the plants yourself.
+If no pollinators are available in your area and you have some patience, you can always hand pollinate the plants yourself.

 • Slicing cucumbers should be harvested when they measure between six and eight inches long.